astamuse/asta4d/README.md

 1. The designers or front-end engineers are keeping complaining the mixed-in dynamic code, as they disturb their efforts of redesigning the page style or structure.
 And in the mean time, the back-end developers are also complaining that the front-end guys break the working page frequently,  because redesign or the new design is hard to merge due to the huge cost of source refactoring.
 1. The developers are complaining about the poor functionalities of template language which they are using and tired from the various magic skills for complex rendering logic.
-1. The developers are discontented with the counterproductivity of MVC architecture and desire a more efficient approach like traditional PHP/ASP development.
+1. The developers are discontented with the counterproductivity of MVC architecture and desire a more efficient approach.

 Thus, we created Asta4D.
 Currently, Asta4D is driving our service site:[astamuse.com](http://astamuse.com)